BearlyWorkingYT/OPT-Warriors-TPB/README.md

-# Bearly Working AI, OPT-Lovecraft
+# Bearly Working AI, OPT-Warriors

-A poorly trained OPT model for H. P. Lovecraft's work.
+An OPT model trained on Warrior Cats

-This is the OPT model trained in this [video](https://www.youtube.com/watch?v=_GLixmhmdZc)
+This is the OPT model trained in this [video]()

-It is both poorly trained and extremely racist.

-It can and will use racial slurs given the chance.

 Check out my [YouTube Channel](https://www.youtube.com/channel/UCLXxfueCPZRZnyGFWJ07uqA)